0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

         }
     }
 ```
-To migrate an old config to the new style, the easiest way is to simply run the config tool again, and step through all the steps.
+To migrate an old config to the new style, the easiest way is to simply run the config tool again, and step through it.
 This will migrate it automatically:
 ```bash
 ./node-register.sh create-config
 ```